Police Department Recruitment

 - Valid State of Texas Class "C" drivers license

-- Oral Interview Board - The interview panel is composed of 5 individuals from various assignments around the department including the Chief or his representative and Human Resources.
+- Oral Interview Board - The interview panel is composed of 5 or more individuals from various assignments around the department including the Chief or his representative and Human Resources.
 The candidate will respond verbally to questions asked by the members of the panel which are designed to allow the panel to determine the communication skills, qualifications, and character of the candidate.
 Questions asked during the interview will range from situational-based topics to questions arising from the background packet.

-- Physical Fitness Assessment - The duties of law enforcement officers require a high level of physical fitness and readiness to meet the demands of the job.
+- Physical Readiness Assessment - The duties of law enforcement officers require a high level of physical fitness and readiness to meet the demands of the job.
 The City of Buda PD has adopted one of the methods used by the Texas Department of Public Safety (DPS) to assess officer and candidate fitness and readiness.

 - Conditional Offer of Employment - A conditional offer of employment will be made to applicants who pass the background investigation.
 At this time we may ask for Birth certificate, naturalization documents, high school transcripts, diploma or GED, College/university transcripts and diplomas for all schools attended, marriage licenses, divorce decrees, peace officer license, driver’s license and military discharge DD-214.